DylanHojnoski/obsidian-graphs/README.md

 If you want to contribute please create an issue or pull request.

-You can suggest changes to the wiki by editing the files in the `wiki` folder and submiting a pull request.
+For making changes to the wiki you can find the repository [here](https://github.com/DylanHojnoski/obsidian-graphs-wiki/tree/v4).
+All of the pages are markdown files in the content folder.

 ## Attribution